glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 For the final output, any keys for cgpLeftovers that are strictly smaller than 96 will be removed.

+One final cleanup must be performed.
+Due to dust, this algorithm will actually cause cgpLeftovers to potentially be negative.
+As long as the value is larger than -10, this is acceptable.
+However, a negative value cannot be returned.
+Instead, any negative value larger than -10 must be pruned from the final output.
+If there is a negative value that is less than -10, that is an error, because it is no longer considered to be dust.

 ## Precision

 Any rounding errors due to explicit rounding or integer division are acceptable